sentryco/SplitViewKit/README.md

 ## Todo:

 - we need a clever way to regen window on orientation, sizeclass and window resize. do research on forcing view to update. these now work. but the refresh code should be one call. use copilot to figure it out etc.

+- Maybe try sending an enum to navview to refresh view?

+- Print columnwidths to see if they are being updated correctly 🏀

 - check with copilot if anything changed with NavigationSplitView from ios 17 to ios 18